THANET DISTRICT

 The Jolly Farmer is a rustic rural pub located in the heart of the community within the village of Manston, near the Kent International Airport.

-It was once a Cobbs brewery tied house.
+It was once a Cobbs brewery-tied house.
 Cobbs was founded in 1673,

-Whitbread took them over early 1968 and closed the brewery later that year, no doubt taking away the competition!
+Whitbread took them over in early 1968 and closed the brewery later that year, no doubt taking away the competition!

-Taken from a previous website ''A good mix of people who come from near and further afield to this destination food house.
+Taken from a previous website: "A good mix of people who come from near and further afield to this destination food house.
 The Head Chef offers excellent traditional English homemade cuisine from tempting menus.
-With an excellent range of wines from all parts of the world to complement your meal or a tasty real ale if you prefer you are sure to have time to remember.
-Come and meet the staff and our friendly nook ghost, Ena, soon and check out the improvements for yourself.
-You are assured of a very warm welcome.''
-(Currently unknown about the ghost Ena or any other activity)
+It has a fantastic range of wines from all over the world to complement your meal or a tasty real ale if you prefer, and you will indeed have time to remember.